-- Scholarship funds will be allocated half to the fall term and a half to the spring term unless otherwise noted by the donor.
+- Scholarship funds will be allocated half to the fall term and half to the spring term, unless otherwise noted by the donor.

 The TCU Financial Services office will not be able to consider any outside scholarship funds reported in their calculation of anticipated financial aid.

-Report your outside scholarships on http://my.tcu.edu/ under Financial Aid Home/Requested Information.
+Report your outside scholarships on MyTCU under Financial Aid Home/Requested Information.
 Complete the Supplemental Information online form.
-If you have changes or additions to your Outside Aid, you may make these changes on the Update Outside Aid link on the Financial Aid Home Page.
+If you have changes or additions to your outside aid, you may make these changes on the Update outside aid link on the Financial Aid Home Page.

 All scholarship checks should be mailed directly to: